 Gel insoles are best known for their excellent shock absorption properties.
 While gel tends to be heavier than other insole materials, those who perform high-impact activities such as running, walking, and court sports tend to prefer insoles featuring a gel construction or gel padding.
 This is because the gel will absorp much of the impact shock from these activities, helping decrease foot fatigue and increase energy return.
 Visit our Gel Insoles page to see our full selection of gel insoles.

 Warm & Wool Insoles

 Wool insoles are loved for their insulation properties.
 These insoles will help regulate and maintain the temperature of your feet, whether in the hot or cold.
 Wool insoles will help keep feet cool during the summer, and many golf enthusiasts enjoy using wool insoles in their golf shoes.
 Wool insoles will also help keep feet warm in the winter, and make great additions to hiking boots and casual shoes.
 Similarly, warm insoles are designed to keep feet... well... warm.
 Many wool insoles are also considered "warm insoles" despite wool insoles being usable year-round.
 In addition, however, warm insoles include heated insoles that will keep feet toasty in even the coldest weather conditions.
-Check out our Wool Insoles and Warm Insoles pages for a selection of products to suit those needs.
+Check out our Winter and Warming Insoles page for a selection of products to suit those needs.